 - b.
 Yes No: Did the PHA adopt any changes to its admissions policies based on the results of the required analysis of the need to promote deconcentration of poverty or to assure income mixing? - c.
-If the answer to b was yes, what changes were adopted? (select all that apply) - Adoption of site-based waiting lists - If selected, list targeted developments below: - \square Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments - If selected, list targeted developments below: All HACC Public Housing Sites. - Employing new admission preferences at targeted developments If selected, list targeted developments below: - Other (list policies and developments targeted below) - d. \boxtimes Yes \square No: Did the PHA adopt any changes to other policies based on the results of the required analysis of the need for deconcentration of poverty and income mixing? - e.
-If the answer to d was yes, how would you describe these changes? (select all that apply) - Additional affirmative marketing - \boxtimes Actions to improve the marketability of certain developments.
+If the answer to b was yes, what changes were adopted? (select all that apply) - Adoption of site-based waiting lists - If selected, list targeted developments below: - Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments - If selected, list targeted developments below: All HACC Public Housing Sites. - Employing new admission preferences at targeted developments If selected, list targeted developments below: - Other (list policies and developments targeted below) - d.
+Xes No: Did the PHA adopt any changes to other policies based on the results of the required analysis of the need for deconcentration of poverty and income mixing? - e.
+If the answer to d was yes, how would you describe these changes? (select all that apply) - Additional affirmative marketing - Actions to improve the marketability of certain developments.
 (1) Improving curb appeal.
-(2) Adding amenities and improving maintenance. - Adoption or adjustment of ceiling rents for certain developments - \boxtimes Adoption of rent incentives to encourage deconcentration of poverty and income-mixing - \boxtimes Other (list below) The HACC will offer a family of a higher income extra bedroom sizes to achieve income mixing throughout the community.
+(2) Adding amenities and improving maintenance. - Adoption or adjustment of ceiling rents for certain developments - Adoption of rent incentives to encourage deconcentration of poverty and income-mixing - Other (list below) The HACC will offer a family of a higher income extra bedroom sizes to achieve income mixing throughout the community.

-TVL f.
-Based on the results of the required analysis, in which developments will the PHA make special efforts to attract or retain higher-income families? (select all that apply, g.
-Based on the results of the required analysis, in which developments will the PHA make special efforts to assure access for lower-income families? (select all that apply)
+f.
+Based on the results of the required analysis, in which developments will the PHA make special efforts to attract or retain higher-income families? (select all that apply)

-Not applicable: results of analysis did not indicate a need for such efforts List (any applicable) developments below: Dorsey Homes (IL6-01) Dunbar Court (IL6-05)
+Not applicable: results of analysis did not indicate a need for such efforts List (any applicable) developments below: Dorsey Homes (IL6-01) Dunbar Court (IL6-05) Scattered Sites (IL6-09)